 A wi-fi-enabled phone will be able to access the internet via home wi-fi or at a wi-fi hotspot.
 If a phone has data, it can access the internet anywhere.

 If your child will be accessing the internet at home, BT has safeguards to stop them trying unsuitable content.
 BT Parental Controls is free to broadband customers and allows parents and carers to block unsuitable content with filters, block specific websites and set filters for homework time, so your child can't go online.

 Owners of wi-fi-enabled phones can get online for free at many wi-fi hotspots, potentially accessing undesirable content.

 As a parent, if your child tries to get online at a BT Wi-fi hotspot using your ID, BT Parental Controls still apply.
 However these controls don’t apply to third-party hotspots, which mean they could access unsuitable content.

 If you are seriously worried about your child accessing unsuitable content, choose a feature phone without wi-fi.

-A phone needs to be on a tariff which includes data (which is measured in Mb and Gb), or have sufficient pay as you go (PAYG) credit to access to internet.
+A phone needs to be on a plan which includes data (which is measured in MB and GB), or have sufficient pay as you go (PAYG) credit to access to internet.